rei/rei-cedar-docs/docs/about/contributing-to-cedar/README.md

 - Token is used for multiple elements and NOT specific to one element
 - Token name will continue to have the same semantic meaning in future releases
 - Token name uses the following platform requirements:
   - Web: Uses Kebab case.
-For example, cdr-color-background-dark
+For example, cdr-color-background-primary
   - iOS: Uses Pascal case.
-For example, CdrColorBackgroundColor
+For example, CdrColorBackgroundPrimary
   - Android: Uses Snake case.
-For example, cdr_color_background_dark
+For example, cdr_color_background_primary

 Learn more in the [Design Tokens](../../tokens/overview/) overview.